hyperledger-archives/sawtooth-docs-archive/index.md

 # Project Status

-This project is an *graduated* Hyperledger project.
+This project is a *graduated* Hyperledger project.
 It was proposed to the community and documented [here](https://docs.google.com/document/d/1j7YcGLJH6LkzvWdOYFIt2kpkVlLEmILErXL6t-Ky2zU).
 Information on what *Graduated* entails can be found in the